 For the last several years as my travels have taken me to shops across major parts of the country, I've been purchasing sets of 7 fabric panels with multiple blocks that I thought would make good smaller projects to use in workshops and for attendees at my trunk shows to purchase to try the technique without having to invest in 7 full size panels that can be an expensive trial.
-These multi-block panels are then cut up into kits that are typically one block wide by half width of fabric.
-The blocks have ranged from ~8x8" up to 22x24" that make up into a variety of wall hanging size projects.
-For those who may visit my shop and not really understand what I'm offering, I thought I'd give a little more explanation here and offer some samples.
-Not all of these samples are still available.
-The Santa sample was made early on as I was experimenting with blocks to make smaller kits and projects and have long been gone.
+These multi-block panels are cut into kits that are typically one block wide by half width of fabric, with a few variations depending on the panel layout.
+The panels have blocks that range from ~8x8" up to 22x24" that make up into a variety of wall hanging size projects.
+For those who may visit my shop and not really understand what I'm offering, I thought I'd give a little more explanation here and offer some samples even though not all of these samples are still available.
+The Santa sample was made early on as I was experimenting with blocks to make smaller projects and those kits have long been gone.
 That's why I continue to look for block panels from new lines to replenish my kit bag.

-In the case of the Splendid Swans panel by Quilting Treasures, I chose to focus on the larger blocks and cut the fabric in half at the fold, leaving 1 1/2 blocks per half width of fabric and resulting in four kits.
+In the case of the Splendid Swans panel by Quilting Treasures, I chose to focus on the larger blocks and again cut the fabric in half at the fold, leaving 1 large block and 1/2 small/center block per half width of fabric and resulting in four kits.

 I used one of these kits to make a sample in tandem with my students at a two-day workshop last year, using the gold frame from the partial block pieced into a border across the top of the full block for added interest.
 You can see the dark hexies along the right side are from the partial block, as well as those with the light frame between the blocks.

 In some cases, panels have six blocks which are all interesting.
 In this case I cut the panel into sets of two blocks along the grain line instead of across the width of fabric.
 The Winter Joy panel by Studio E Fabrics is such a case, creating three distinct kits--two kits with the snowflake border and the center two blocks without the border.